 • Experience conducting refugee status determinations and resettlement assessments – required;

-• Experience drafting resettlement submissions – desirable;
+• Experience drafting resettlement submissions – required;

-• Experience drafting BIAs - desirable;
+• Experience drafting BIAs – required.

-• Fluency in English language, strong drafting skills - required.
+• fluency in English language, strong drafting skills - required;

 • Knowledge of and/or preparedness to become familiar with and abide by UNHCR’s principles, code of conduct and humanitarian goals - required.

-• Knowledge of the international legal framework governing refugees, asylum seekers, internally displaced persons and statelessness - required.
+• knowledge of the international legal framework governing refugees, asylum seekers, internally displaced persons and statelessness - required.

-• Awareness of gender issues - required.
+• awareness of gender issues - required.

-• Knowledge of rights and community-based approach to identify and respond to specific needs - desirable.
+• knowledge of rights and community-based approach to identify and respond to specific needs - desirable.

-• Awareness of the importance of preventing fraud - required.
+• awareness of the importance of preventing fraud - required.

-• Awareness of ways to mitigate risks - desirable.
+• awareness of ways to mitigate risks - desirable.

-• Respect for diversity.
+• respect for diversity.
 Ability to work in a multicultural environment.
 Adherence to the principles of transparency, confidentiality and fair treatment of refugees - required.

-• Excellent interviewing and counselling skills - required;
+• excellent interviewing and counselling skills - required;

-• Strong interpersonal skills and ability to work effectively in teams - desirable;
+• strong interpersonal skills and ability to work effectively in teams - desirable;

-• Ability to work in stressful situations and in hardship locations - desirable;
+• ability to work in stressful situations and in hardship locations - desirable;

-• International/field experience – particularly with NGOs or UN agencies working with refugees in countries of refuge – highly desirable.
+• international/field experience – particularly with NGOs or UN agencies working with refugees in countries of refuge – highly desirable.

+working knowledge of ProGres - essential.
 Completion of UNHCR learning programmes or specific training relevant to functions of the position- desirable.